toddbernhard/dotfiles/README.md

 ---

+## Notes for OSX

+- OSX includes an older version of Bash, which does not support the associative arrays used by `setup.sh`.
+Installing latest version of Bash from brew (`brew install bash`) seems to fix.

+---

 ## License & Credits

 Most of this is lifted from tutorials, tips, and dotfiles from around the net.
 A few 3rd-party artifacts are bundled here for easy installation: